Share

 "outcomes": [

-"general mental health/mental distress (General Health Questionnaire-28)",
+"General mental health/mental distress (General Health Questionnaire-28)",

-"somatic symptoms",
+"Somatic symptoms",

-"anxiety and insomnia",
+"Anxiety and insomnia",

-"social dysfunction",
+"Social dysfunction",

-"severe depression",
+"Severe depression",

-"visual reaction time",
+"Visual reaction time",

 ],

-"main_findings": "Among 100 radar workers exposed to 14–18 GHz radar radiation, 20–39% reported various symptoms (e.g., headache, insomnia, feeling run down), and 47% reported feeling under strain.
-Work experience was reported to have significant relationships with reaction time and several short-term memory indices.",
+"main_findings": "Among 100 radar workers exposed to 14–18 GHz, 20–39% reported symptoms such as headache, insomnia, feeling run down, and irritability; 47% reported feeling under strain and 31% reported enjoying day-to-day activities less than usual.
+Work experience was reported to have significant relationships with reaction time and short-term memory indices (forward/reverse digit span, word recognition, paired words).",

 "effect_direction": "harm",